Blow Fish Tails alla Babbo – how many chocolate chip cookies can one morbidly obese elf eat?

 To avoid splattering, add the tomatoes off the flame, along with the capers and olives.
 Season with the red and black pepper, and if needed, a little salt.

 Return to the stove and simmer, covered, for a few minutes more.
-Do not stir, but shake pan gently from time to time.
+Do not stir, but shake the pan gently a time or two.
 Sprinkle with parsley just before serving.

 Blow Fish Tails alla Babbo

 In the 1950s, blow fish were regarded as a nuisance by sport and commercial fishermen alike, and often killed, then thrown overboard.
-A decade later, it was discovered that blow fish tails were among the finest delicacies the oceans have to offer.
+A decade later, Americans discovered what much of the world had known since time immemorial–that blow fish tails are among the finest delicacies the seven seas have to offer.
 As a result, they were quickly overfished, and soon disappeared from the marketplace.